Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Discussion

 On the other hand, the lack of restrictions in the model may have other benefits, as it expands the possibilities of the kinds of information that can be extracted.
-For example, our method can be used to extract many kinds of information, not just property values.
-Step 1 with models like \texttt{GPT-3/3.5} broadly describe the type of text we are looking for, and Step 2 fine-tunes to better classify the relevant sentences.
-While we utilized this classification search to find sentences containing numerical data for a given property, it can be used to search for more abstract concepts, such as suitability of a given material for a certain application, personal opinions of authors about promising directions of future research, or any other concept that can be characterized as a group of example texts for the model to train on, and classify in a binary fashion.
+For example, the method can be used to extract many kinds of information, not just property values.
+Step 1 with models like \texttt{GPT-3 davinci/GPT-3.5} or \texttt{GPT-3.5/4} (chat) broadly describe the type of text we are looking for, and Step 2 fine-tunes to better classify the relevant sentences.
+While we utilized this classification search to find sentences containing numerical data for a given property within text paragraphs of research papers, data may be present in other places such as tables or figures.
+The classification approach can be easily used to search for non-textual data such as tables or figures containing the relevant information, by classifying their captions.
+In case of a positive table classification, it would be followed by manual or algorithmical extraction from the already structurized table.
+Furthermore, classification can be used for more abstract concepts, such as suitability of a given material for a certain application, personal opinions of authors about promising directions of future research, or any other concept that can be characterized as a group of example texts for the model to train on, and classify in a binary fashion.

-It is also important to remember that the method we present here is not restricted to the LMs explored in this paper, and is in fact designed to be quickly adapted to new and improved LMs.
+It is also important to remember that the method we present here is not restricted to the LLMs explored in this paper, and is in fact designed to be quickly adapted to new and improved LMs.